Chapter 11: ACLS | American CPR Care Association

 Online ACLS Course

-Chapter 11 : Pulseless Electrical Activity
+chapter 11 : Pulseless Electrical Activity

 Pulseless electrical activity (PEA) is lack of palpable pulse or cardiac contraction even with an organized cardiac electrical activity.
 Even though the heart is producing organized electrical activity, no mechanical activity is produced.
 There will be no contractions of the cardiac muscles.
 Any organized rhyme without a pulse is PEA (except VF, VT and asystole) and includes: idioventricular rhythms, ventricular escape rhythms, post-defibrillation idioventricular rhythms, and Bradyasystolic rhythms.